sevyharris/MonteCoffee/documentation/tutorials/parallel.rst

     result = sim.run_kmc()

-For further explanation, please see the `ASE documentation on parallel calculations <https://wiki.fysik.dtu.dk/ase/ase/parallel.html>`_.
+For further explanation about using MPI4PY within ASE, please see the `ASE documentation on parallel calculations <https://wiki.fysik.dtu.dk/ase/ase/parallel.html>`_.
+It can be useful to assign a large :code:`tend` and let the script runtime determine the end of simulation.